INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Introduction

+Network data is non-linear because it cannot be readily represented in Euclidean space.
+Therefore, the network topology should be extracted first to be used for downstream tasks.
+There are standard approaches for encoding network topology, such as neighborhood and centrality metrics, as well as collective inference algorithms \citep{baesens2015fraud}.
+With advances in computing power and deep learning, Graph Neural Networks (GNNs) have become a popular neural network architecture for learning from graph data \citep{zhou2020graph}.
+GNNs have been successfully leveraged in different domains, including influencer detection \citep{zheng2020demand,shi2022graph}.
+To account for dynamic networks, i.e. networks that change over time, Dynamic GNNs (DGNNs) came to the forefront of network analysis \citep{skarding2021foundations}. \cite{oskarsdottir2018time} showed that incorporating the temporal component of the network improves predictive performance.
+Therefore, GNNs can be used as the primary network representation learning technique and further complemented with the temporal component (e.g., recurrent neural networks (RNNs)) to account for the dynamic nature of social networks.

-This paper presents INFLECT-DGNN, a novel framework designed for predicting influencers in evolving customer networks.
-It integrates Graph Neural Networks (GNN), specifically the best-to-date Graph Isomorphism Networks \citep{xu2018powerful}, and Recurrent Neural Networks (RNN) using weighted loss functions and the Synthetic Minority Oversampling TEchnique (SMOTE) adapted for graphs \citep{zhao2021graphsmote}.
-This combination enables effective learning in highly imbalanced networks.
-In addition, INFLECT-DGNN incorporates a profit-driven decision-making feature to enhance its practical applicability in referral and targeted marketing contexts.
-By doing so, the following contributions are made:
+This paper presents INFLECT-DGNN, a novel method designed for influencer prediction in growing customer networks in a profit-driven manner.
+By leveraging the power of DGNNs to effectively learn from evolving network data, we solve a complex influencer prediction problem in dynamic networks with multiple relationships using edge coloring, i.e., attributing specific characteristics to edges.
+Our method integrates two types of GNNs (Graph Attention Network (GAT) and Graph Isomorphism Network (GIN)) and Recurrent Neural Networks (RNNs).
+To learn from imbalanced data, INFLECT incorporates weighted loss functions and the Synthetic Minority Oversampling TEchnique (SMOTE) adapted for graphs \citep{zhao2021graphsmote}.
+INFLECT-DGNN also introduces a new profit-driven formula to enhance its practical applicability for decision making.
+Hence, we make the following \textbf{contributions}:

 \begin{enumerate}